sumurthy/officescripts-projects/README.md

 ## Projects

+Check out the following end to end project that automates sample scenarios.

 | Project | Details |
 |---------|---------|
 | [Cross reference Excel files and format Excel cells](https://github.com/sumurthy/officescripts-projects/tree/main/Event%20Cross%20Reference)    | This project shows how to use Office Scripts and Power Automate actions to select rows from Excel file and use it to send Teams meeting invite and update back Excel.        |